Hours:

 STAFF

 The Carnegie was originally built in 1903 as a Library that was gifted to the City of North Tonawanda by Andrew Carnegie.
 The building opened in December 5, 1904 and served as a public library for over 70 years.
 Since 1975, the building has functioned as the Carnegie Art Center providing artistic programming for the North Tonawanda community and beyond.
-The building features many of the original architectural features from 1904 and is listed on the State and National Register of Historic Sites.
+The building features many of the original neo-classical architectural features from 1904, is listed individually on the State and National Register of Historic Sites, and is a Local Landmark building within the Sweeney Estate National Historic Register District.

 Mission Statement